Vista Unified School District Logo

 Linda Vista Community Resident Program: Through Pediatricians and Communities Collaborating Together, part of UCSD's Department of Pediatrics, relationships are strengthened with various community organizations that enhance the residents’ exposure to children’s lives in the San Diego Region.
 The residents work with these communities throughout their residencies.
 During their first year, the residents participate in a four-week rotation in Community Pediatrics with over 50 community partners and 4 cultural immersion days throughout the year.
 During the remaining years of residency, the residents develop a long-term relationship with an organization and are given one half-day every other week to develop a project.
 Through the partnership EES has with Lori Taylor, M.D., once a month the Community Pediatric Rotation will visit our two centers in Linda Vista.
 The following year a resident may select to develop a long-term relationship with EES for the remainder of their residency and help us with a special project.

-Rosie O’Donnell For All Kids Foundation: As a Child Care Collaborative partner, EES has been granted funding for building costs of the Jeff and Deni Jacobs Child Development Center and the David and Jillian Gilmour Early Education Campus, as well as providing staff development and furnishing supplies.
+Rosie O’Donnell For All Kids Foundation: As a Child Care Collaborative partner, EES has been granted funding for building costs of the Deni Jacobs Early Education Center and the David and Jillian Gilmour Early Education Campus, as well as providing staff development and furnishing supplies.
 The foundation awards grants to nonprofit organizations dedicated to helping children and their families through child care, early childhood education, literacy and other essential programs.